Queering Development: Toward LGBTIQ+ Inclusion and Feminist Frameworks in G7 Development Cooperation

 Hosted by Outright in collaboration with the BMZ Human Rights Division, the GIZ Sector Programme Human Rights and Women7

 The G7 Development Ministers’ Meeting Communiqué, issued on May 19, 2022, includes new commitments by G7 states to tackle multiple and intersecting forms of discrimination against LGBTIQ people and to focus on SOGIESC equality in their development cooperaion.

 This message from seven leading industrial nations and democracies – who provided 76% of total official development assistance (ODA) in 2021 – sends an important signal for inclusion and diversity in development policy and represents a significant milestone for all future G7 presidencies.
 But what will it mean for LGBTIQ people on the ground?

-Panelists include Caroline Ausserer (Women7), Neela Ghoshal (OutRight Action International), Davies Okombo (Uhuru Community Development Project in Kenya, W7 Advisor) and Mylene Mangwanda (Partnerships for Prevention of Gender-Based Violence in Southern Africa, GIZ).
-Maria Sjödin of OutRight Action International will moderate the panel.
-Bernadette Kalz, Senior Policy Advisor for Human Rights at the German Foreign Ministry (BMZ) will provide opening remarks.
+Panelists included Caroline Ausserer (Women7), Neela Ghoshal (OutRight Action International), Davies Okombo (Uhuru Community Development Project in Kenya, W7 Advisor) and Mylene Mangwanda (Partnerships for Prevention of Gender-Based Violence in Southern Africa, GIZ).
+Maria Sjödin of OutRight Action International moderated the panel.
+Bernadette Kalz, Senior Policy Advisor for Human Rights at the German Foreign Ministry (BMZ) provided opening remarks.